5 Best Laser Engravers for Beginners 2026 – Tested

 - ~55 min assembly

 The Sculpfun S9 is the most capable laser engraver available at a budget price point, earning that position on actual optical performance.
+For a full detailed breakdown of its real-world performance, see our Sculpfun S9 review.

 Spot size and detail: The S9’s compressed spot size of 0.08×0.06mm is finer than most competing machines in the same power class.
 We engraved 8-point text on 3mm basswood and it was legible — fully formed letterforms at a size most people associate with fine print.